Complete Guide to Visiting Edinburgh

 The Elephant House

 Famously the coffee house where J.K.
 Rowling wrote the book for Harry Potter The Elephant House is an Edinburgh staple.
 Because of its past with J.K.
-Rowling, the coffee house gets crowded and can be quite touristy.
+Rowling, the coffee house gets crowded and can be quite touristy, but if Harry Potter is your thing – you can’t miss it!
+(By the way, The Elephant House did move so it’s no longer the original location).

 Walk the Royal Mile